mattdm/mmwave_presence/README.md

 -------------

-I've implemented all of the documented commands and data-gathering for the LD2410, as of firmware v2.04.something.
-It doesn't support any other hardware, and there may be some undocumented features not covered.
+I've implemented all of the documented commands and data-gathering for the LD2410, as of firmware v2.04.something, except for those for bluetooth connections.

+This doesn't currently support hardware other than the LD2410, and there may be some undocumented features not covered.

 Bug: setting the last gates doesn't work.
 However, setting gate sensitivity to 100